Guidance on how to submit your thesis for examination.

 The aims of a doctoral thesis are to make an original contribution to knowledge and demonstrate that its author has gained the necessary knowledge of the discipline as well as technical ability to become an independent researcher.

 The emphasis should always be on quality and not quantity.
-The limitations brought by the Covid-19 global pandemic have exacerbated the need to focus on these elements.
+The limitations brought by the Covid-19 global pandemic have emphasised the need to focus on these elements.
 UKRI has issued guidance advising students to adjust their projects to complete a doctoral-level qualification within the funded period.
 The Quality Assurance Agency has also published guidance for students and supervisors on doctoral standards in the light of Covid-19.

-Similarly, the University of Sheffield has issued guidance to students indicating that it is acceptable to amend projects to suit current circumstances, even though they may be rather different to what was initially planned.
+Similarly, the University of Sheffield has issued guidance to students indicating that it is acceptable to amend projects to suit changed circumstances, even though they may be rather different to what was initially planned.
 The pandemic has changed ways of working throughout the globe, and adjustments to PGR projects are just a part of it.
 Students have the option to provide information to examiners on the impact Covid-19 has had on their projects via a Covid Impact form.
 Examiners, in turn, will be reminded of the University's guidance that "judgement of the thesis should be based on what may reasonably be expected of a diligent and capable candidate after completion of the prescribed period of research and with due regard to the University’s criteria for the award of the degree".

 First submissions and resubmissions